 It can either be a flat amount fee on each sale or a percentage commission on every trade they lead to a close.

-The standard commissions range from 1% to 2% for a Full-Service broker.
+A Full-Service broker’s standard commissions range from 1% to 2%.

 For instance, When a client chooses to trade with a broker when purchasing the shares, the broker adds the fee to the total amount, and the client pays a little bit extra.

-Although this might not seem like a lot at first glance, bear in mind that stockbrokers deal with many clients at the same time, and oftentimes clients trade with large sums of money, meaning that the 2% commission translates to $2.000 in some cases.
+Although this might not seem like a lot at first glance, bear in mind that stockbrokers deal with many clients simultaneously, and often clients trade with large sums of money, meaning that the 2% commission translates to $2.000 in some cases.

 On the other hand, discount brokers usually charge a flat fee ranging from $5 to $30.

 What is the difference between Discount brokers and full-service brokers?

 Discount brokers are cheaper as they perform fewer actions.
 They allow you to trade stocks easily, although they do not provide advice and guidance when choosing an asset.

 Usually, discount brokers are companies that allow you to open an online trading account and trade on your own from home, charging a small fee on transactions.
-The account maintenance fee is usually around 0.5%, but it all depends on the company.
+The account maintenance fee is usually around 0.5%, depending on the company.

 There are exceptions to this, and I covered them in our other article about trading stocks at home.